htcondor/htcondor-ce/docs/v6/configuration/job-router-overview.md

 -   Statements being evaluated in [the order they are written](writing-job-routes.md#editing-attributes)
 -   Use of variables that are not included in the resultant job ad
--   Use of simple case statements
+-   Use simple case-like logic

 Additionally, it is now easier to include job transformations that should be evaluated before or after your routes by including transforms in the lists of `JOB_ROUTER_PRE_ROUTE_TRANSFORM_NAMES` and `JOB_ROUTER_POST_ROUTE_TRANSFORM_NAMES`,